Bachelor of Science in Environmental Science

 Learn more about the Pre-Term Field Experience at Barnegat Bay

 The environmental science major allows students to pursue a concentration of interest, while receiving an overall breadth of knowledge from the core courses in the discipline.
-The following four concentrations are available:
+The following concentrations are available:

 - Biodiversity and Evolution